diontimmer/sample-diffusion-gui/README.md

 # sample-diffusion-gui

-GUI fork of the Dance Diffusion/Sample Generator cli library for Windows.
-Run/Install using start_windows.bat.<br>
+GUI fork of the Dance Diffusion/Sample Generator cli library.
+Run/Install using start_windows.bat or start_unix.sh.<br>
-This will create a venv and install the requirements.
+This will create a venv and install the requirements.<br>
+This is mainly tested on Windows.
+OSX, Linux and WSL SHOULD work but there could be uncaught errors.<br>
+WSL/Linux users might need to ```sudo apt install nvidia-cudnn```

+### FFMPEG is required. <br>
+Linux users can install ffmpeg by updating packages and running ```sudo apt install ffmpeg```<br>
+OSX users can install by using homebrew: ```brew install ffmpeg```<br>

-FFMpeg is required. start_windows.bat will automatically check for ffmpeg and download icedterminals MSI package. <br>
+for windows: start_windows.bat will automatically check for ffmpeg and download icedterminals MSI package. <br>
 https://github.com/icedterminal/ffmpeg-installer.

 Requires Python 3.10